Book cover

 }

 The StackTest class has five test methods, all annotated with @Test.
-There is also a method called init(), with a @Before annotation.
+There is also a method called init(), with a @BeforeEach annotation.
 This method is executed by JUnit before any test method.
 JUnit works in the following way: for each test class, it calls each of its @Test methods.
-Each one executes on a different instance of the test class.
-That is, before calling a @Test method, JUnit instantiates a fresh object of the tested class.
-If the class has a @Before method, it is executed before each @Test method.
-In the example, we used a @Before method to create the Stack used by the @Test methods.
-Thus, we avoid repeating this code in each test.
+Each one executes on a separate instance of the test class.
+That is, before calling a @Test method, JUnit instantiates a fresh object of the test class.
+If the class has a @BeforeEach method, it is executed before each @Test method.
+In our example, we use a @BeforeEach method to create the Stack used by the @Test methods.
+This approach avoids repeating the stack creation code in each test.

-for each test class TC
+for each test class TC:

-for each method m in TC with @Test annotation
+for each method m in TC with @Test annotation:

 o = new TC();

-if C has a method b with @Before annotation
+if TC has a method b with @BeforeEach annotation:

 then o.b();